 Popular Rudersberg German sewing machine airlift used in our Amish custom sewing cabinets.
 This is the same German-made heavy-duty lift that will hold up to 50 lbs. for the larger machines.
 Others were selling this lift for much more and can no longer get them from the original German distributor.

 Sewing machine airlift is widely being used in sewing cabinets made in custom woodworking shops across the country.
 Our Amish hardware distributor orders them directly from the German manufacturer in large container quantities allowing us to have them available and offer them at such a great discount.

 Read more below> Sorry, out of stock until late July 2022.
 Orders will ship when available.

 The lift allows the sewing machine to be lowered into the cabinet when it’s not in use.
-Zinc plated roller frame does not chip and binds the rollers like the previously painted frames.

 Two fast taps pushing down just like bouncing a basketball close to the floor releases the lift.
 Adjustable set screws lockdown once the machine settings are determined.
 If you plan on using the lift for an additional machine simply add a block of wood the thickness needed to adjust between machines without having to readjust settings each time.

 The quiet airlift mechanism uses no springs and is rated for machines up to 50 lbs.
 The lift will accommodate sewing machines up to 14 ¾” tall.
 Please note that some of the next-generation quilter machines such as the newer Bernina 7 Series will require a longer travel lift with a capacity of up to 60 lbs.
 This lift will not work on those machines so please verify your machine weight and height.
 We also carry a heavy-duty lift 60 lb. lift with a 16-1/2" travel that will work with the Bernina 7 Series machines.Click Here